curtmorgan3/quest-bound-docs/docs/rulebook.md

 With this in mind, writing a page in Quest Bound works differently than in similar applications.
 Instead of a single panel of rich text, a page is made of _many_ individual rich text windows, called content components.
 A page can have as many content components as needed.
 They can be scaled, decorated and arranged individually.

 In addition to content components, other components like images, lines and shapes can be added and arranged in the same way.
 That means instead of adding images to rich text, you’ll place images _on top_ of content, layering and arranging it as needed.

+The rulebook editor is similar in functionality to the sheet editor.
+Learn about how to use the editor [here](./sheet-templates.md).

 ## Content